qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 A **loaded question** is a question that contains an assumption (framing).
 Following that assumption can lead to a biased answer.
 Example: "Do you support the attempt by the US to bring freedom and democracy to other places in the world?"

 The current LLMs are mostly trained to satisfy the user.
-If you ask LLM a loaded question that has a bias, the LLM often follow your bias to please you (this effect is smaller in more advanced LLMs).
+If you ask LLM a loaded question that has a bias, the LLM often follow your bias to please you.

 **Asking the right question requires the right assumption.**